How It Works

 ```

-The skill reads child layers, element types, visibility, and property definitions (booleans, variant axes, instance swaps) from the component.
-An AI classification step then determines each element's role (optional slot, fixed sub-component, content element, structural/decorative) and writes semantic notes.
+The skill reads child layers, element types, visibility, and property definitions (booleans, variant axes, instance swaps) from the component `.md`.
+The `.md` already records each element's role (optional slot, fixed sub-component, content element, structural/decorative) and semantic notes from the `create-component-md` run, so the skill maps those onto markers rather than re-classifying.
 Utility sub-components like Spacer and Divider are automatically skipped.
 Eligible nested instances get their own per-child sections with separate markers and tables, and cross-references link back from the composition table.

 </Tab>